 Everyone needs a ditch-day every once-in-a-while.
 And for many of us, this ditch-day typically includes a trip to the golf course.
 Now your boss would say the proper way to play golf during the work week is to take a vacation day – but not me.
 No sir, I say there are ways to sneak in 9- or 18-holes while still saving that precious PTO for things that really matter (like a week of golf in some tropical locale, for example).

 But how do you secure a round of golf on work time?
-Well, below are some ways to ditch work and go play golf:
+Well, below are some ways to ditch work and play golf:

 Take a Sick Day: The most obvious way to ditch work is to call in sick.
 And while I’m sure we’ve all feigned illness to goof-off before, perhaps it wouldn’t hurt to review a few pointers: First, make it something not too serious, but still contagious.
 Or make it something that limits your mobility – this is important so they won’t question your staying home.
 I knew one guy who actually used the excuse that he threw his back out while…wait for it…playing golf!
-And steer-clear of Mondays and Fridays: Besides the fact that three-day weekends are a red flag to most bosses, many courses still charge weekend rates on those days (especially Fridays)!
+And steer-clear of Mondays and Fridays: Besides the fact that three-day weekends are a red flag to most bosses, many courses charge weekend rates on Fridays!
 Finally, don’t do it at the beginning of the golf season or that first warm day after winter – not only is it an obvious red flag, but you might run into your boss out on the course!

 But what if your company counts sick days as vacation days?
 Well, read on!